saingsab/jaamlong/Doc/doc01.md

-# Sending a POST Request in Postman with UUID and Network ID Retrieval
+# Sending a POST Request-Tx

 This guide will walk you through sending a POST request in Postman.
-Before sending the request, you'll need to fetch specific UUIDs and network IDs from different endpoints.
+Before sending the request, you'll need to fetch specific token IDs and network IDs from different endpoints.
 Here's how to do it step by step:

 ## Prerequisites